-The Continuous Disclosure Policy, which outlines the Company's commitment and processes to providing timely and relevant information to the market, is available on the Company's website.
-The Continuous Disclosure Policy enables stakeholders, including investors, analysts, and the general public, to familiarise themselves with the Company's disclosure practices and guidelines.
+The Continuous Disclosure Policy is readily available on the Company's website which enables stakeholders, including investors, analysts, and the general public, to familiarise themselves with the Company's disclosure practices and guidelines.

 Both senior management and the Board assume responsibility for scrutinising events and information to determine the necessity of disclosure.
 This shared responsibility ensures a comprehensive and balanced assessment of potential disclosure matters.
 Senior management, led by the Chief Executive Officer, monitors ongoing developments within the Company, evaluates their potential impact, and promptly informs the Board about significant events or information that may require disclosure.